tiagocm3/tiagocm3/README.md

 - 👩‍💻 Currently learning how to apply neural networks and using frameworks such as PyTorch for deep learning capabilities.
 - 🤝 Looking for open-source collaboration opportunities
-- 🌱 Very interested on Human-Computer Interaction (HCI) to make and enhance UI
+- 🌱 Very interested on Human-Computer Interaction (HCI) to create and enhance UI

 ## 🎨 Interests